The Goldhanger Decoy Ponds

 two decoy ponds east of Tollesbury in 1955

-In recent years The Blackwater Wildfowlers Association has acquired land close to Goldhanger that includes one of the original decoy ponds.
+In 2004 The Blackwater Wildfowlers Association acquired land at “Joyces Marsh” close to Goldhanger (show with a blue arrow on the map at the top of this page) that included one of the original local decoy ponds.
 The Association has since restored the pond and maintains it as a no-shooting zone and haven for wintering wildfowl...

 _____________________________________

-The Mersea Museum has an article about decoy ponds on Mersea Island
+The Mersea Museum has an long article written by Elaine Barker about decoy ponds on Mersea Island

 www.merseamuseum.org.uk/.../PH01_DOY